Glossary

 If a voter marks their ballot with initials or another identifying mark, or marks outside of one of the circles beside the candidates' names, their ballot may be rejected.
 Rejected ballots will be counted and reported after the polls close on election night and included in the official results as “rejected ballots".

 A Returning Officer is the election official who is appointed to administer an election in an electoral district by the Lieutenant Governor in Council (the Cabinet) upon the recommendation of the Chief Electoral Officer.
+A Returning Officer administers an election in an electoral district.

 A satellite office is an additional returning office located in an electoral district.
 These offices are typically used in electoral districts that cover a large geographic area to improve access to the services provided by a returning office.